comit/sonoff-bridge/Arduino-IDE.md

 Upload Speed: "115200"
 Port: Your COM port connected to sonoff
 ```

+### Optional: Prepare for OTA upload
+Tasmota release Source code provides a script to be installed in the Arduino IDE to copy the compiled binary to your local webserver.
+This local webserver can then provide the firmware for MQTT command ``upgrade``.

+Replace in Arduino IDE folder *portable\packages\esp8266\hardware\esp8266\2.3.0* file *platform.txt* with the Tasmota Source code file *arduino\version 2.3.0\platform.txt*.

+Copy from the Tasmota release Source code folder *arduino* file *espupload.py* to Arduino IDE folder *portable\packages\esp8266\hardware\esp8266\2.3.0\tools* and change in the script HOST_ADDR to point to your local webserver ip address.

+After restarting your Arduino IDE you now have an extra option for ``Tools`` - ``Upload Using: "OTA_upload"``.

 ## Compile Tasmota
 Open Arduino IDE and select file *sonoff.ino* from your *sketchbook\sonoff* folder.